 - Use the same keywords the recruiter uses

-Your skills section should include a mix of:
+Your skills section should include a balanced mix of hard and soft skills:

 Hard Skills (Technical)